Managing Conflict Starts With You

 After a few years of hearing the expression and watching its use penetrate media and corporate circles I’m not so amused anymore (although the cartoon still gets me).
 I started thinking, “Where did the phrase come from?”
 And before there was a phrase, there was something going on that apparently needed a phrase so we could talk about it.
 What was that?
 So I did a little research.
-I couldn’t find anyone who knew the origin of the phrase, but I found a definition of it online in The Word Detective:
+I couldn’t find anyone who knew the origin of the phrase but I found a definition in BusinessDictionary.com.

 I couldn’t have defined it better.
 This is ugly stuff!
 Utter betrayal.
 The sudden, brutal sacrifice of a stalwart and loyal teammate for a temporary and often minor advantage.
 Wow!

 Let’s not pretend that we haven’t all done this ourselves.
 When I was a kid my brother and I used to throw each other under the bus until we realized it just wasn’t worth it.
 One time my brother got me in trouble by telling my mom I forgot to take out the trash.
 As the pitch of my mother’s voice started to rise I quickly deflected with, “Did you hear about the explosion he had when he was playing with the chemistry set?”
 Thump Thump.

 We laugh about that stuff now, but there is also a deeper pain that remains.
 It’s not just between my brother and me, or our family.
 It is something we do in our society.
 It is pervasive.
 That is why I am writing this article.
 People in our business world are throwing their teammates under the bus Way Too Much.
 It obliterates trust, hurts people, and hurts the business.
 Do we really have a team when we are throwing each other under the bus?
 How efficient and effective can a team be when everyone is watching their own back?